datasylum/datasylum/datasylum-races&tribes/status.md

 # Available characters

-Below you will find the status of the number of characters currently owned:
+Below you will find the status of the number of characters that have already been produced:

 | Tribes    | Current Count | Total | Remaining |
 | --------- | ------------- | ----- | --------- |